engmaths/emat10006/materials/worksheet2.md

 about them.
 Take a look at a more complicated repo like the [matplotlib repo](https://github.com/matplotlib/matplotlib).

-Finally share your repo with your TA (you will need to know their github username to do this).
+Try sharing a repo with someone else.
+You'll need to know their GitHub username for this.
 Go to your repo and click "settings" and then "manage access" and then "invite a collaborator".
+They will then get an email asking if they want to collaborate on your repository and if they accept then they should be able to see your repo on GitHub and they should be albe to clone it with `git clone`.
+The two (or more) of you could practice pushing and pulling to the same repo.
+If you create your repo as public in the first place then anyone on the internet will be able to see it but only collaborators will be able to make changes.

+Finally GitHub is a great place to back up all of your work.
+Why not store all of your previously created code in a new repo there?

 # That's all!